 • The right to request a restriction of the processing of your personal data.

 Where HEA processing of your personal data is based on your consent to that processing, you have the right to withdraw that consent at any time but any processing that the HEA have carried out before you withdrew your consent remains lawful.

 You may exercise any of the above rights by contacting the HEA Data Protection Officer at firstname.lastname@example.org

-You may lodge a complaint with your local supervisory authority with respect to our processing of your personal data.
-The local Supervisory Authority in Ireland is the Data Protection Commission.
+You may lodge a complaint with the Office of the Data Protection Commission in respect to our processing of your personal data.
 The website is www.dataprotection.ie

 To ensure your privacy and to protect the integrity of your data, the HEA will require you to verify your identity with a photographic ID before releasing or correcting your information.